hata/embulk-encoder-commons-compress/README.md

-# Commons Compress encoder plugin for Embulk
+# Commons Compress Encoder plugin for Embulk

-TODO: Write short description here
+This encoder plugin supports to encode a format like bzip2 and gzip.

 ## Overview